-Table 3.4 gives power for various values of E and common sample size n.
+Table 3.4 gives power for various values of E, common sample size n, and significance level $\alpha = 0.05$ .

 Suppose that an educational researcher believes that a new method of teaching reading will increase reading scores by as much as 10 points compared to a standard method.
 Variability of reading scores for the standard method has been about 15 points.
 The researcher will conduct an experiment comparing the two methods with two equal sized groups of students.
-The researcher believes that variability will be about the same in the two groups and will use the two sample test to compare reading scores for the two groups.
+The researcher believes that variability will be about the same in the two groups and will use the pooled two sample t test to compare reading scores for the two groups.
 The researcher would like at least a 90% chance of concluding that the new method is better assuming the parameters above are correct.